 The 2019 northern region final audit results reflect an increase of 23 percentage points over 2018.
 Of the 431 agreements with UNR, a considerable number of those achieved the associate degree with minimal credit (0-3) loss: 145 agreements with TMCC (100 percent), 144 agreements with WNC (99 percent), and 140 agreements with GBC (99 percent).
 For comparison, rates from the 2018 audit were 84 percent with TMCC, 82 percent with WNC, and 60 percent with GBC.
 Of the 17 agreements with GBC that achieved the associate degree with minimal loss of credit, results show agreements with TMCC are at 70 percent while WNC shows at 100 percent.
 This is a significant increase over the 2018 results which reported both TMCC and WNC at 30 percent.
 Just as in 2018, in 2019 there were no agreements that resulted in four or more credits lost or not articulated.
-Lastly, the number of agreements that did not achieve the associate degrees not achieved down to one percent for the northern region.
+Lastly, the number of agreements that did not achieve the associate degree were two with UNR and three with GBC.
+This brings the overall percentage of associate degrees not achieved down to one percent for the northern region.
 This is a dramatic improvement over the 24 percent in 2018.